WUSD COVID-19 Health and Safety

-Purpose: The following shall be the protocol for wearing a face covering while in a WUSD facility as a measure to mitigate the spread of COVID-19.
+Purpose: The following shall be the protocol for wearing a face-covering while in a WUSD facility as a measure to mitigate the spread of COVID-19.

 Face coverings must be worn in WUSD facilities when social distance of a minimum of six feet cannot be maintained.
 Employees may remove face coverings when alone in their own offices, assigned work areas or cubicles.
-Face coverings must be readily accessible and donned in the event any other person enters employee workspaces, when working within six feet of another person and when travelling through WUSD facilities.
+Face coverings must be readily accessible and donned in the event any other person enters employee workspaces, when working within six feet of another person and when traveling through WUSD facilities.

 An appropriate face covering is one that covers the nose and mouth.
 It may be secured to the head with ties or straps or simply wrapped around the lower face.
 It may be made of a variety of materials, such as cotton, silk or linen.
-Acceptable cloth face covering options include, but are not limited to:
+Acceptable cloth face-covering options include, but are not limited to: